-ST is celebrating the OEM launch of the STM32WL3, a sub-GHz wireless microcontroller with a new ultra-low-power radio and an updated S2-LP transceiver featuring additional modulation support.
-Hence, beyond opening the door to more cost-effective bills of materials for products like smart meters and asset trackers, among many others, it symbolizes a new era as the sub-GHz device will bring the S2-LP to the STM32Cube ecosystem by the end of 2024.
-Developers can, therefore, expect a more straightforward path from the proof-of-concept to their final design thanks to hardware features targeting their applications, like the LC Sensor Controller and a familiar software ecosystem.
+ST is launching today two new members of the STM32WL3 family of devices, the STM32WL31x and the STM32WL30x.
+The STM32WL3 is a sub-GHz wireless microcontroller with an ultra-low-power wakeup receiver and an updated S2-LP transceiver featuring additional modulation support.
+Hence, beyond opening the door to more cost-effective bills of materials for products like smart meters and asset trackers, among many others, it symbolizes a new era, as the sub-GHz device brings the S2-LP to the STM32Cube ecosystem.
+That’s why we are launching more customized lines today.
+After the success of the STM32WL33x, it’s a way for ST to lower the barrier to entry and democratize sub-GHz applications.

 Table of Contents